digital-initiatives/basic-solr-config/README.md

 #### Localizations for UTK Digital Initiatives
 * Paths have been changed from `/usr/local/` to `/vhosts/fedora/`.
+	* __Note:__ that the 4.x-vagrant branch retains the `/usr/local/` filepath, so you should be able to deploy the updated stylesheet in the vm.
 * Modifications to islandora_transforms/slurp_all_MODS to reflect the nifty stuff happening in our MODS records.

 #### Note(s):